UPDATES AS OF JANUARY 25, 2017. Finally able to retrieve my original itinerary and contacts from my old laptop. Sharing with you guys:

-- I tried my best to look for a copy of Letter of Intent but really can’t find it. 😦 BTW, ours included the following details: name of participants and contact numbers, name of guide and his contact number, hiking date and trail (if traverse to Nagsasa, include also name of the boatman/contact number).
-Also include 1 contact person in case of emergency.
+- I tried my best to look for a copy of the Letter of Intent but really can’t find it. 😦 BTW, ours included the following details: name of participants and contact numbers, name of the guide and his contact number, hiking date and trail (if traverse to Nagsasa, include also the name of the boatman/contact number).
+Also include 1 contact person in case of an emergency.

 UPDATE AS OF OCTOBER 6, 2016.
 Instead of cutting your trip, travel directly to Subic PNP.
 No need to hop off the bus in Olongapo and ride a jeep going to Subic PNP.

 Three days, 7 individuals, 1 ultimate Holy Week adventure.

 Rising at 1,100 masl, Zambales’ Mountain of Thunder is one of my toughest climb to date.

 We headed to Olongapo from Victory Liner Cubao (PHP 212/pax).
 After long hours of bus ride, we reached Gapo terminal and had our late lunch first.